 National Disability Insurance Scheme (NDIS)

-Targeted assessments must be conducted, that quantify the degree of functional disadvantage.
-Typically, the NDIS reports we write at BNC are long and comprehensive, since they demonstrate, in detail, the specific needs of the child and their family.
+Targeted assessments must be conducted, that quantify the degree of functional impairment.
+Typically, the NDIS reports we write at BNC are long and comprehensive, since they demonstrate, in detail, the specific needs of the child or adult with autism Spectrum Disorder

 NDIS aims to help people with disabilities to achieve their goals, such as increased independence, community involvement, behavioural and emotional regulation, education, health, and wellbeing.
 The NDIS has a life-time approach, in that it values the importance of early intervention for disabilities, to maximise peoples’ outcomes later in life.